ali-nayeem/JMetal4.5_Netbeans/README.md

 # Solving Transit Network Design Problem Using Many-Objective Evolutionary Approach
 This is a JAVA Netbeans project based on JMetal 4.5 (http://jmetal.sourceforge.net/) where we added necessary codes to solve transit network design problem (TNDP) by applying many-objective evolutionary algorithms (MaOEAs).
 In addition, here we keep the datasets and statistical results used for our research works.
 Below we describe different components of this repository.
+This work was published in the journal [IEEE Transactions on Intelligent Transportation Systems](https://ieeexplore.ieee.org/document/8577033).

 ## Source code
 All the codes are organized within the directiry `src/jmetal/`.
 Here we describe the codes that we added for solving TNDP.